 What made the day so very special was that my son was my best man and my daughters were bridesmaids.
 I really couldn’t have asked for a more special moment.

 The twins were born six weeks early and spent quite a while in special care.
 This is where I found the bond of my children grow and strengthen.
 The older ones were there for their little sisters through a very traumatic time, but they also gave my wife and me lots of support and love.

 While ours is a blended family, I’m not sure we’re very unusual.
 We’ve been on family holidays together, and do all the usual things that families do, such as celebrating birthdays and Christmas.

-As for me, I grew up without a father in my life so it’s important to me that my children always know that their dad is around for them, even after divorce.
+As for me, I grew up without a father in my life.
+For many people, this can affect them a lot psychologically.
+You see a lot of people who end up with attachment issues or sexual fantasies surrounding ‘Daddy’ role play, although they are unlikely to show this to the world through a display in public because of the stigma surrounding it.
+For me, it’s so important that my children always know that their dad is around for them, even after divorce.
 I have been so lucky to have been blessed to be with most wonderful partner in the world, who I love with all my heart, and five children that l love so much.

 This is #1000families post number 148.
 Do you have a family story of your own to contribute to the 1,000 Families Project?
 Or do you know a family that might want to do so?
 Learn more about how the series got started and how to get involved here.
 You can find all of the #1000families posts here.